dragonfly-xyz/useful-solidity-patterns/patterns/packing-storage/README.md

 ![slot storage](./slot-storage.png)

 As a single operation, reading and writing to a storage slot is probably the most expensive thing your contract does regularly, with a single read costing up to 2,100 gas and single write costing up to 20,000 gas (on mainnet).
-Most contracts will need to read from and write to many slots at a time, meaning the costs will easily add up.
+Non-trivial contracts will usually need to read from and write to many storage variables in a single transaction, meaning the costs can quickly add up.

 ## Manual Slot Packing